ICE Response & Immigrant Support in Bottineau

 In Bottineau:

-• We are working with elementary schools and California Street Farm to start a food pantry.
-Reach out to [email protected] or [email protected] if you would like to get involved with donating food, donate money, or if you are in need of receiving grocery support.
+• We are working with local families and California Street Farm to start a food pantry.
+Reach out to [email protected] if you would like to get involved with donating food, donate money, or if you are in need of receiving grocery support.

 How to Donate: